linonetwo/fs-transaction/README.md

 await tx.mkdir('aDir');

-const writeStream = tx.createWriteStream('aDir/aFile.md');

 // fs-transaction is lighter than git, thus offering the document level rollback but not the line level rollback.
-// so every writeStream is in overwrite mode.
-If you have any question about this, please issue it. writeStream.write('# markdown');
+// so by default writeFile is in overwrite mode.
+If you have any question about this, please issue it. await tx.writeFile('aDir/aFile.md', '# markdown');
-writeStream.end();

 await tx.commit();
 ```